Ian Clark (basketball)

-Ian Patrick Clark (born March 7, 1991) is an American professional basketball player who last played for Cangrejeros de Santurce of the Baloncesto Superior Nacional.
+Ian Patrick Clark (born March 7, 1991) is an American professional basketball player for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the Belmont Bruins, where he earned Ohio Valley Conference Co-Player of the Year as a senior.
 Clark played six seasons in the NBA, including two with the Golden State Warriors, where he won an NBA championship in 2017.
-After two seasons in China, Clark debuted in the Australian National Basketball League (NBL) in 2022 and won a championship with the Sydney Kings.
+After two seasons in China, Clark debuted in the Australian NBL in 2022 and won a championship with the Sydney Kings.

 High school career

 Clark was born in Memphis, Tennessee.
 He attended Germantown High School in Germantown, Tennessee, where he was a four-year varsity letter winner.
 In his final three seasons, Clark led the team in scoring, culminating in a senior season that saw him average 23 points, 5.0 rebounds, and 5.0 assists per game.
 Clark was a three-time all-metro selection by The Commercial Appeal, and in 2009, he was an all-region selection.
 Clark's Belmont player biography describes him in high school as "[a] dynamic, multi-dimensional guard who could make an instant impact on both ends of the floor."